manuelahoyos/PandemicAnalysis_FinalProject/README.md

 D3 graph for gender

-A scatterplot was created within the app.js file using JavaScript and D3.
-The data was pulled from the data.csv file and the d3.select() function was used to append the graph into the HTML file.
-CSS was used for both the HTML page styling and the scatterplot styling.
-D3 was used for animations, transitions, click events on the x and y labels, and tooltips when the cursor hovers over the state circles.
+A scatterplot was created using JavaScript and D3 to compare the gender demographics and the total deaths for countries China, France, Germany, Iran, Italy and Spain.
+D3 was used for animations, transitions, click events on the y labels, and tooltips when the cursor hovers over the circles.

 <img src="images/land_tempIndex.png" width="900">